Dauthdaert/chest/README.md

 It allows you to save commands that are too complicated or long to remember.
 When you add a command to chest, it remembers:
+- a name for the command
-- the text of the command
+- the command
 - a description you provide

 Next time you need a command, search for it using chest's search feature to quickly find it again.